beetbox/beets/docs/plugins/embedart.rst

 threshold.
 You can set the threshold with the ``compare_threshold`` option.

 A threshold of 0 (the default) disables similarity checking and always embeds new images.
-Set the threshold to a number between 10 and 100 (recommended range) to adjust the sensitivity of the comparison : the smaller the threshold, the more similar the images must be.
+Set the threshold to another number---we recommend between 10 and 100---to adjust the sensitivity of the comparison.
+The smaller the threshold number, the more similar the images must be.

 This feature requires `ImageMagick`_.